jofraley/Hacking_JavaScript/labs/jsapi3/create_starter_map/lab.md

 ###Make the following changes

-* Experiment with different basemaps such as `streets` or `gray`.
+* Experiment with different basemaps such as `streets` or `gray` (raster basemaps).
 What are some of the other options for basemap names?
-* Try using a vector basemap
+* Try using vector basemaps
 * Change the zoom value, Higher number does what?
 Lower number does what?
-* Commit out the line referencing the esri.css.
-What happens?
 * Go to the [API reference](https://developers.arcgis.com/javascript/3/jsapi/map-amd.html) and look at other properties and methods available